CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  -  Only resources that directly affect corruption checks may be played during the Free Council.
 This includes cards that reduce a character's corruption point total or prevent a character from being discarded.
  -  When determining if more than half of your marshalling points come from one type of marshalling point, ignore negative marshalling points.
 The easy way to do this is if one category is more than half of your positive marshalling points, reduce that category to equal all of your other positive marshalling point categories combined.
  - To calculate marshalling points at the Free Council, follow these steps:
      - Total up the marshalling points for each category.
-The modifications from My Precious, factions played on a leader, and eliminated characters apply now.
+The modifications from _My Precious_, factions played on a leader, and eliminated characters apply now.
      - If your opponent has no points in a category double your points in that category.
 Doubling does not apply to the Miscellaneous or Kill categories.
      - If one of your categories accounts for more than half of your positive marshalling point total, reduce it so that it has the same number of points as the rest of your positive categories combined.
      - Subtract any points that are subtracted from your total, including points from unique resources your opponent has duplicated in his hand.